jonnonz1/nz-statute-book/acts/public/1990/serious-fraud-office-act-1990.md

 (4) Where a notice or other document is sent by post to a person in accordance with subsection (1)﻿(c), it shall be deemed, in the absence of proof to the contrary, to have been given on the third day after the day on which it was posted.

 ### 53 Regulations
-The Governor-General may from time to time, by Order in Council, make regulations for any of the following purposes:
+(1) The Governor-General may from time to time, by Order in Council, make regulations for any of the following purposes:
   (a) prescribing the form of notices required under this Act:
   (b) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Amendments to other Acts**